aashiqahmed98/Text-Summarizer/README.md

 The main feature is you can download the summarized text as .pdf file and even you can share it with your friends on various messaging platforms like messenger,whatsapp etc.

-This project is done for a mini project competition held on our college at Mar 2019.This is like a beta release,bugs are welcomed and happy commiting!
+This project is done for a mini project competition held at our college on Mar 2019.This is like a beta release,bugs are welcomed and feel free to contact for mistakes.

+Happy commiting!